Emergency Dentist — Newton, MA

 Whether you’re dealing with an awful toothache or your child has just sustained a dental injury, everyone is always surprised by dental emergencies.
 Most people really don’t know what to do in these situations, but our team is happy to make things nice and simple: just call Newton Corner Dental Care.
 Dr. Anjomi and our team are able to quickly stop any pain and will take the stress out of even the direst situation.
-Just give us a call , and we’ll schedule you for an appointment without delay—hopefully the same day!
+Just give us a call , and we’ll schedule you for an appointment for emergency dentistry in Newton without delay—hopefully the same day!

-Why Choose Newton Corner Dental Care for Emergency Dentistry?
+Why Choose Newton Corner Dental for Emergency Dental Care?

 - Same-Day Appointments Available

 - Highly Skilled Team with Years of Experience